underscoreio/shapeless-guide/src/pages/intro/generic.md

 ## What is generic programming?

-As Scala developers we are used to types.
 Types are helpful because they are specific: they show us how different pieces of code fit together, help us prevent bugs,